-- 3.193.
+- 3.192.
 Te ao Māori needs to be an essential part of a risk assessment.
-This perspective brings a well-being focus, which aligns with our recommendation that well-being is the focus of the risk assessment. - 3.194.
-Risk assessments from a te ao Māori perspective need to be undertaken alongside other assessments of risk, which is not currently done well.
+This perspective brings a well-being focus, which aligns with our recommendation that well-being is the focus of the risk assessment. - 3.193.
+Risk assessments from a te ao Māori perspective need to be undertaken alongside other assessments of risk, which is not currently done well. - 3.194.
 The National Climate Change Risk Assessment established a process by which mātauranga Māori could be incorporated into risk assessments.
+We recommend that national direction uses that methodology as the basis for incorporating te ao Māori into risk assessments.